libreddit/libreddit/README.md

 For transparency, I hope to describe all the ways Libreddit handles user privacy.

+#### Server

-**Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs nothing.
+* **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs nothing.
 When debugging (running from source without `--release`), Libreddit logs post IDs fetched to aid with troubleshooting.

-**DNS:** Both official domains (`libredd.it` and `libreddit.spike.codes`) use Cloudflare as the DNS resolver.
-Though, the sites are not proxied through Cloudflare meaning Cloudflare doesn't have access to user traffic.

-**Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
+* **Cookies:** Libreddit uses optional cookies to store any configured settings in [the settings menu](https://libreddit.spike.codes/settings).
 These are not cross-site cookies and the cookies hold no personal data.

+#### Official instance (libreddit.spike.codes)

+The official instance is hosted at https://libreddit.spike.codes.

+* **Server:** The official instance runs a production binary, and thus logs nothing.

+* **DNS:** The domain for the official instance uses Cloudflare as the DNS resolver.
+However, this site is not proxied through Cloudflare, and thus Cloudflare doesn't have access to user traffic.

-**Hosting:** The official instances are hosted on [Replit](https://replit.com/) which monitors usage to prevent abuse.
-I can understand if this invalidates certain users' threat models and therefore, self-hosting, using unofficial instances, and browsing through Tor are welcomed.
+* **Hosting:** The official instance is hosted on [Replit](https://replit.com/), which monitors usage to prevent abuse.
+I can understand if this invalidates certain users' threat models, and therefore, self-hosting, using unofficial instances, and browsing through Tor are welcomed.

 ---